Innovation Act for Industry-Academia Collaboration and Talent Cultivation in National Key Fields

 The university council of the national university shall handle the following matters:

-6. Keeping copies of the regulations governing the supervisory committee’s operations, and performance assessments, and other compliance matters, for future reference.
+Documenting the regulations governing supervisory committee’s operations, and performance assessments, and other matters to be observed, for reference.

 Article 15

-A national university that sets up a key research institute shall set up a supervisory committee with 15 members, and the term any member is appointed to serve on the committee at one time is not permitted to exceed four years.
+A national university that sets up a key research institute shall set up a supervisory committee with 15 members, and each term of the member appointed to serve on the committee shall not exceed four years.
 The members shall select one member to be the convener.

 The supervisory committee shall comprise government representatives, a representative of graduate students, a student association representative, industry representatives, representatives of fulltime teachers, and an external scholar or expert, appointed by the national university.
 The number of representatives in each category and the method of their selection and appointment are as follows: